-Iguazu in 3 Days
+Iguazú in 3 Days

 We arrived by plane and departed by bus.
-We flew the 750 miles south-west from Rio to Foz do Iguaçú.
-An added bonus to flying was the spectacular view of the waterfalls as we approached.
-We continued our South American adventure by crossing to Paraguay’s Cuidad del Este and catching a bus to Asunción.
+We flew the 750 miles south-west from Rio to Foz do Iguaçu.
+An added bonus to flying was the spectacular view of the waterfalls as we approached (try to get a seat on the left had side of the plane).
+The falls are around 15 miles south east of the town, with the airport roughly midway between the two.

-Day 1Flight to Foz
+Day 1Flight to Foz do Iguaçu

 Itaipu Dam